progmaticltd/homebox/docs/pages/40-wireguard-vpn/10-configuration.md

 #### Basic configuration

-Basic configuration, only establish the connection, but does not enforce the traffic from the client to go through the vpn.
+Basic configuration, only establish the connection, but does not enforce the traffic from the client to go through the VPN.
 This is useful, for instance to connect on a server that only accept SSH connections from a VPN IP address.

 #### Enforced traffic